Wick-rotations of pseudo-Riemannian Lie groups: An invariant of Wick-rotation of Lie groups

-In view of Remark \ref{signature} with the signature change $g\mapsto -g$, if $(G,g)$ can be Wick-rotated to a signature $(-,-,\cdots,-)$, then $(G,-g)$ can be Wick-rotated to a Riemannian space, thus there would exist a Cartan involution (of Lie algebras) of $-g$.
-We can also easily supply the converse of the previous corollary, and thus obtain the equivalence result:
+In view of Remark \ref{signature} with the signature change $g\mapsto -g$, if $(G,g)$ can be Wick-rotated to a signature $(-,-,\cdots,-)$, then $(G,-g)$ can be Wick-rotated to a Riemannian space, thus there would exist a Cartan involution of $\mathfrak{g}$ w.r.t $-g$.
+We note in the Corollary that w.r.t the existing Cartan involution, then the Wick-rotated Riemannian Lie group may be chosen to be a virtual real form.
+Moreover note that since a Wick-rotation is a local condition then on Lie algebra level we have proved: